 The following guidelines will help you care for your wound at home:

-Keep the dressing dry until the next dressing change or visit with your doctor.
+Keep the dressing dry until the next dressing change or visit with your healthcare provider.
 Bathe with your dressing out of the water, protected with a large, rubber-banded plastic bag.
+Be careful that the rubber bands are not too tight, cutting off circulation.
 If the dressing becomes wet, it will need to be changed.

 If you were advised to change the dressing at home: